danielmartin0/Cerys-Moon-of-Fulgora/README.md

 ---

-## Notes
+## Further notes

-- Cerys is more difficult than most vanilla planets.
-(For a trickier version still, install [Hard Mode Cerys](https://mods.factorio.com/mod/Rocs-Hardcore-Cerys).)
-- Dynamic lighting on Cerys can be disabled in the settings if you find it distracting.
-- If you would like to visit Cerys without being trapped, use the QoL mod [Planet Hopper](https://mods.factorio.com/mod/Planet-Hopper).
+Cerys launched in 2024 as one of the first planet mods for Space Age.

+The mod is balanced around vanilla Space Age and plays nicely with new or existing saves.
+It is possible to start a new game on the moon with the [Cerys Start](https://mods.factorio.com/mod/Cerys-Start) mod (which includes an optional speedrunning mode.)
+The difficulty is higher than most vanilla planets.

-- This mod originally contained a revamp of [GotLag’s Flare Stack](https://mods.factorio.com/mods/GotLag/Flare%20Stack).
+At launch, Cerys contained a port of [GotLag’s Flare Stack](https://mods.factorio.com/mods/GotLag/Flare%20Stack).
 We later assisted snouz to port the original mod to 2.0.
-As a result, with Cerys installed, the flare stack technology is moved to the Cerys tech tree.
+As a result, with Cerys installed, the Flare stack technology is moved to the Cerys tech tree.

+We advise caution with modded warehouses on first playthrough as these can interfere with the discovery process for some players.
+A minority of players find the dynamic lighting system distracting—please bear in mind this can be disabled in the mod settings.

 ---